thruthesky/easystate/README.md

   child: Icon(Icons.add),
 ),
 ```

 That's it.
 This is how I recommend to use `EasyState`.

 ## Common Pattern of State Management

-* A lot of state management packages have a common pattern on their usage.
+- A lot of state management packages have a common pattern on their usage.
 Which is;
-  * First, create a model
+  - First, create a model
-  * Second, register the model (and put it into container).
+  - Second, register the model (and put it into container).
-  * Third, render the model value with custom widget like `Consumer` in `Provider` or `GetBuilder` in `GetX`.
+  - Third, render the model value with custom widget like `Consumer` in `Provider` or `GetBuilder` in `GetX`.
-  * Forth, get instance and do something(or update the UI). `Provider.of()` and `Get.find()` are one of those.
+  - Forth, get instance and do something(or update the UI). `Provider.of()` and `Get.find()` are one of those.

 > Why?
-Because it is more easy with this pattern.
+Because it is more easy with the pattern.

-* `EasyState` has also provide the same pattern.
+- `EasyState` has also provide the same pattern.
-  * First, create a model.
+  - First, create a model.
-  When the model is instantiated, the model is automactially registered into container.
-So, you need to simple create the model and instantiate it somewhere.
-No need to register explicitly.
+  - Second, instantiate the model class before calling `runApp()` or before you use it.
-  * Second, render the model value with `EasyBuilder` widget.
+  - Third, render the model value with `EasyBuilder` widget.
-  * Third, to get the instance of the model, do `EasyState.get<T>()`.
+  - Forth, to get the instance of the model, do `EasyState.get<T>()`.

 ```dart
 class CountModel extends EasyState { // your model